What Are Hag Stones?

 Your best bet?
 Hit the beach and look.

-But if you want to increase your chances of finding these stones then make sure to read the next section?
+But if you want to increase your chances of finding these stones then here’s a few tips to help you out.

 Finding hag stones is a normal occurrence for a lot of beachcombers, but it’s a little bit different than most rockhounding.